ajin009/EFK-K8S-Sidecar/README.md

   * To do that start by getting the elasticsearch IP Address
    * To get the elasticsearch service run ```Kubectl -n kube-logging get svc/elasticsearch```
   * A service named elasticsearch will appear with an external IP Address.
-  * To check the health of the elasticsearch cluster, copy the IP address obtained with the previous command and append :9200/_cluster/health/?pretty
+  * To check the health of the elasticsearch cluster, copy the IP address obtained with the previous command and append **:9200/_cluster/health/?pretty** to see the status of the cluster or append **:9200/_cluster/health/?pretty**
   * You will be prompted for a username and password to authenticate.
   * Use the following credentials ie the password generated earlier, username: elastic and password: Eg5ONp15TJ0j2wo3DoHI
   * You should see the status of the cluster marked as green in the yaml output you get meaning everything is working.